 Portable booster: the modern answer

-A lithium booster delivering 600-800 A peak will start any petrol car up to 3 L or diesel up to 2.5 L without a donor vehicle.
-Safer than cables (anti-spark, reverse polarity, overload protection).
+A lithium booster delivering 600-800 A peak will start most petrol cars and small-to-medium diesels without a donor vehicle (for large diesels a 1,000-1,500 A unit is advisable; peak amps are not the same as real CCA).
+Safer than cables (anti-spark, reverse polarity and overload protection).
 We carry one in every service vehicle.

 What NOT to do